karlospn/mytechramblings-site-source-code/content/posts/deploying-a-signalr-core-app-on-aws.md

 - Listeners are created for every port detailed in your ingress resource annotations.
 When no port is specified, sensible defaults (80 or 443) are used.
 Certificates may also be attached via annotations.
 - Rules are created for each path specified in your ingress resource.
 This ensures traffic to a specific path is routed to the correct Kubernetes Service.

-I'm not going into further detail the AWS Load Balancer Controller, because this is out of scope for this post, for a SignalR Core app the only thing you'll need to know is that you need add the ``alb.ingress.kubernetes.io/target-group-attributes`` metadata when the Ingress resource is created.
+I'm not going into further detail about how the AWS Load Balancer Controller works, because this is out of scope for this post, for a SignalR Core app the only thing you'll need to know is that you need to add the ``alb.ingress.kubernetes.io/target-group-attributes`` metadata when the Ingress resource is created.

 - ``alb.ingress.kubernetes.io/target-group-attributes`` specifies Target Group Attributes which should be applied to Target Groups.

 Previously on the "Network" section, I talked about how you need to enable "sticky sessions" for a SignalR Core app to work properly with an ALB.
-Here we're going to use the ``alb.ingress.kubernetes.io/target-group-attributes`` metadata annotation to tell the AWS Load Balancer Controller that when he creates the Target Group it needs to enable "sticky session".
+Now, we're going to use the ``alb.ingress.kubernetes.io/target-group-attributes`` metadata annotation to tell the AWS ALB Controller that when he creates the Target Group it needs to enable "sticky session".

 Like this: